Ghis8/TODO-APP/README.md

     yarn install

 3. **Development**
-    To create a production-ready build:
+    To start a development server with hot reloading:
+    ```bash
+    npm run dev
+    # or
+    yarn dev

 4. **Build for Production**
     ```bash